 - 36 x 2 = 72 inches of cord

-Cut the cord with side cutters.
+Cut the leather cord with your side cutters.

-String the Button Clasp
+String the Button

 Secure the Cord and Begin the Thread

+Use the clipboard to hold the leather cord as you're working on the bracelet.
 To begin, clamp the button end of the cord beneath the clip on your clipboard.

-If you are right-handed, I recommend you tie your thread onto the left cord (as shown); if you're left-handed, tie it onto the cord on the right-hand side.
-This will make it easier.
+If you are right-handed, you'll likely want to tie your thread onto the left cord (as shown below); if you're left-handed, tie it onto the right cord.
+Use a piece of tape to hold down the thread tails.

 String and Position the First Bead

+Pick up one bead of color A with the needle, and slide it all the way down on the thread.
 Pass the needle beneath both strands of leather cord, and use your finger to push the bead up between them.

 Stitch the First Bead

+Pass the needle back through the bead on top of both leather cords.
 Use your fingers to hold the bead in place while you pull the thread taut.
-Pull slowly to avoid tangles, and make sure that both strands of your double strand of thread pull down snugly against the leather cord.
+Pull slowly to avoid tangles, and make sure both strands of your double strand of thread pull down snugly against the leather cord.
 If the thread does begin to tangle, stop and straighten it out before the knot tightens.

 String the Second Bead

-Pick up 1 bead of color B and slide it down.
-Pass the needle and thread beneath both strands of leather cord again, and use your finger to push the bead up between the cords.Continue to 9 of 18 below.
+Pick up one bead of color B, and slide it down the thread.
+Pass the needle and thread beneath both strands of leather cord again, and use your finger to push the bead up between the cords.